anikaarevalo/Happiness_and_world_economy_2021/README.md

 3) Long-term economic trends
 4) Forecasting

 As an amateur philosopher and data science practitioner, this project is both personal and professional in significance.
-At this stage of the product cycle development, the **end-users** who come to mind are fellow ethusiasts who believe that living well is as much a matter of individual determination, as well as a phenomenon that can be scientifically quantified.
+At this stage of the product cycle development, the **end-users** who come to mind are fellow ethusiasts who believe that living well is as much a matter of individual determination, as well as a collective phenomenon that can be scientifically quantified.

 ## The App ##